 Access and Configure Default Gateway

-Default gateway is a device which recieves and routes traffic coming from inside and outside of the network.
+Default gateway is a device which receives and routes traffic coming from inside and outside of the network.
 Its main purpose is to connect a home or enterprise network to other networks and correctly route packets coming both ways.
-In a small networks default gateway is typically matches to a network router or modem.
+In small networks default gateway fuction is typically assigned to a network router or modem.

 In order to configure the default gateway you need to know how to access it.
 Below are quick instructions on how to do it for each operating system.